 + Bike-accessible via the Galloping Goose Trail

 + Local swimming pool $3 showers or $6 swim + sauna + hot tub

 + 40 km to Victoria or 5 km to Sooke’s main core

-+ Local attractions include: Sooke Potholes, ocean beaches and surfing, hiking trails for day hikes and extended hikes, City of Victoria, whale watching, award-winning breweries (Sooke Oceanside Brewing and Sooke Brewing) and distillery (Sheringham Point Distillery), temperate rainforest hikes, fishing, many fine arts and performance arts events, fabulous independent local coffee shop (The Stick in the Mud) and bakery cafes (Little Vienna and Shirley Delicious)
++ Local attractions include: Sooke Potholes, ocean beaches and surfing, hiking trails for day hikes and extended hikes, City of Victoria, whale watching, award-winning breweries (Sooke Oceanside Brewing and Sooke Brewing) and distillery (Sheringham Point Distillery), temperate rainforest hikes, fishing, many fine arts and performance arts events, fabulous independent local coffee shop (The Stick in the Mud) and bakery cafes (Little Vienna, Jenny's Bakery, Shirley Delicious)

 Limited internet access